akb825/ModularShaderLanguage/README.md

 > **Note:** When Boost is manually installed, the appropriate variables should be set.
 In the case of Windows, the `BOOST_LIBRARYDIR` and `BOOST_ROOT` variables should be set. (examples: `BOOST_LIBRARYDIR=C:\local\boost_1_64_0\lib64-msvc-14.1` and `BOOST_ROOT=C:\local\boost_1_64_0`) In Windows, the value of `BOOST_LIBRARYDIR` should also be on `PATH` to ensure the DLLs can be loaded.

-The glslang and SPIRV-Cross submodules can be grabbed by running the commands
+The glslang, SPIRV-Cross, and SPIRV-Tools submodules can be grabbed by running script `update-submodules.sh`.

-	ModularShaderLanguage$ git submodule init
-	ModularShaderLanguage$ git submodule update

 Additionally, additional tools such as Microsoft's HLSL compiler and Apple's Metal compiler will be required when compiling shaders for certain platforms.